AmazingAng/Clone0/README.md

 ## Minimal Proxy Contract with `PUSH0`

-**Minimal Proxy Contract with `PUSH0`, or `Clone0` in short, optimize the previous minimal proxy contract ([eip-3855](https://eips.ethereum.org/EIPS/eip-3855)) by 200 gas at deployment, 5 gas at runtime, while remain the same functionalities.**
+**Minimal Proxy Contract with `PUSH0`, or `Clone0` in short, optimize the previous minimal proxy contract ([eip-3855](https://eips.ethereum.org/EIPS/eip-3855)) by 200 gas at deployment, 5 gas at runtime, while remaining the same functionalities.**

 ## Motivation

-This standard trys to mimnimize the Minimal Proxy Contract with the newly added `PUSH0` opcodes.
+This standard tries to optimize the Minimal Proxy Contract with the newly added `PUSH0` opcodes.
 The main motivations are:

 1. Reduce the contract bytecode size by `1` byte by removing a redundant `SWAP` opcode.
 2. Reduce the runtime gas by replacing two `DUP` (cost `3` gas each) to two `PUSH0` (cost `2` gas each).